DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 This interaction has 14 lines whereas the other upgrade room interactions have 7-8 lines.

+### DDI_MagnustFirstDeath2
+This is the interaction that plays when Allister dies and resurrects for the first time.
+This DEFINITELY ne

 # Writing New Dialogue for the Very First Run

 - The player's first run isn't going to be scripted or anything, but there are several key interactions the player must go through.